 This course examines real property law concepts, with a focus on the buyer-seller relationship, title examinations and title insurance, and closing procedures.
-Students prepare a closing statement and draft other documents needed to prepare for a real estate closing.
-Prerequisite(s): PARA 1101
+Students prepare a closing

 PARA 2221 - Bankruptcy/Debtor-Creditor Relations (3-0-3)

 This course teaches students about the documents filed in bankruptcy court by attorneys representing debtors and creditors in Chapter 7, 11 and 13 cases.
 In addition, the course will discuss collection remedies on judgments obtained in civil court by secured and unsecured creditors.
 Prerequisite(s): PARA 1101, PARA 2203, PARA 2205, and PARA 2209